ctjlewis/create-scoped-state/README.md

 The `useCount()` state is scoped to its closest provider.
 Below are two contexts, including one with two counters which share the same state (pressing the button increments both counters).
+See the **Demo** above for a more detailed example.

 ```tsx
 const DemoContext: FC = () => {